Wendy Williams Has Some Awful Things To Say About Kim Kardashian's Robbery

 When somebody is locked in their bathroom and robbed at gunpoint, the only appropriate response is sympathy.
-But people seem to have trouble sympathizing with Kim Kardashian.
+But people seem to have trouble sympathising with Kim Kardashian.

 On The Wendy Williams Show, Williams made light of the incident and even shamed Kardashian over it, Perez Hilton reported.